Town Memorials | Winthrop, Massachusetts

 - Airborne: The Combat Story of Ed Shames of Easy Company (Preview) - Scrib

-Joseph P. Madona - US Army, WWII - served with the Motor Platoon, India Company, 3rd Battalion, 506th Parachute Infantry Regiment, 101st Airborne "Screaming Eagles" Division.
+Joseph P. Madona (1920-1945) - U.S. Army, WWII - served with the Motor Platoon, India Company, 3rd Battalion, 506th Parachute Infantry Regiment, 101st Airborne "Screaming Eagles" Division.
 He was killed in action, January 14, 1945 by enemy ground fire in the vicinity of Foy, Belgium while fighting in defense of Bastogne during the Battle of the Bulge.
 Posthumously, he was awarded a Silver Star for action on December 20, 1944.
 He is buried at the Luxembourg American Cemetery, Luxembourg City, Luxembourg.

 Citation: